Courtney Smith (wide receiver)

-Courtney A. Smith (born March 6, 1987) is an American football wide receiver who is currently a free agent.
-He was signed by the New York Jets of the National Football League after going undrafted in the 2011 NFL Draft.
+Courtney A. Smith (born March 6, 1987) is a former American football wide receiver.
+He was signed by the New York Jets of the National Football League after going undrafted in the 2011 NFL draft.
 He played college football at the University of South Alabama.

 Personal life

 Smith, originally from New Orleans, was forced to leave his home during Hurricane Katrina.
 He was separated from his sister and parents for several weeks due to Katrina.
 After evacuating to Texas and attending high school there, his family moved to Prattville, Alabama.
-Smith was a big prospect coming out of Prattville High School and, prior to that, John F. Kennedy High School in New Orleans.
+Smith was a big prospect coming out of Prattville High School and John F. Kennedy High School in New Orleans.
 Smith was recruited by Alabama, LSU, Florida State, Memphis, Troy, Tulane and Southern Methodist before he accepted a scholarship to play at UAB.
 Smith would end his college career at South Alabama.

-Smith's uncle, Wayne Smith, was a standout at Tulane in the early '80s.
+Smith's uncle, Wayne Smith, stood out at Tulane in the early '80s.